tapquo/appnima.docs/EN/appnimajs.md

 In this case, the call returns one more variable in each object.
 This variable indicate that user is loggued is follow or not that user.

+#### Friends
+You can also obtain the user's friends of the session, namely, those who are followers of your while they follow you.

+    Appnima.Network.friends();

 #### Information
 This resource returns a user's relationships' stats and counts of followers and followings.
 If we use a user's id as parameter it will return his stats, if not, logged user's stats: